-Under completely normal conditions, the body prefers carbohydrates or sugars, specifically glucose, as its primary energy source.
+Under completely normal conditions, the body prefers carbohydrates or sugars, specifically glucose to get its energy.
 Organs like the brain and the eyes almost exclusively use glucose for energy needs.
-All starchy and sweet foods like pasta, bread and even fruits provide the body with tons of glucose.

 Keeping the body in ketosis is what a ketogenic diet targets.
 To maintain ketosis, just enough sugar is allowed to force the body to continue burning its fat reserves.
-This is similar to what happens during starvation, and would explain why the keto diet worked in the same way as fasting as a treatment for epilepsy.
 However, this doesn’t answer an important question—why doesn’t the body store all this fat?

 Insulin is the simple answer.
 Insulin promotes sugars to be converted to fats, and leads to fats being stored in adipose tissues.
 Very little glucose is stored as glycogen in the body.
 What does the body do with excess glucose when it doesn’t need it?
 It turns it into fat.
 Do you remember that even glucose forms acetyl-coA?
 That same acetyl-CoA is used to make fat.
 The keto diet keeps insulin levels low, which tells the body that glucose is low, so it doesn’t store any fat.
 Et voila, you continue to burn fat.